WanlinYang/Simulation-of-Dynamics/README.md

 * a flying ball
 * a falling brick

-After running the code, the animation of the system could be viewed:
+After running with no more than 5 seconds, the animation of the system could be viewed:

 ![Animation](Animation.gif)